At a glance: Start measuring the campaigns of your clients by setting up an Agency account.

 - App Name

 - App ID

 Depending on your agreement with the app owner, you may prefer to disclose media sources of the conversions coming from you, or conceal them.

 The transparency should be configured for each app separately.
-By default, your traffic is non-transparent, except for Facebook and Twitter, whose data is always transparent.
+By default, your traffic is non-transparent, except for Facebook Ads, whose data is always transparent.
 Go to App Settings to allow transparency:

 Note: Only the account admins of agencies are able to change the transparency setting.